Konya Whirling Dervishes Festival 2019

 The Sema dance is sometimes interpreted as spinning around the sun where the leader or sheikh represents the sun and the dancers the orbits of the stars and moon.
 However, most commonly it is thought of as a symbolic representation of death and rebirth and performed to express emotion, free the soul and achieve the love of God.
 While these days religious intolerance seems to be on the increase in our world, the Sufi festival of the Whirling Dervishes could be seen as a beacon of hope for freedom and culture – peace, love and tolerance all take central stage in Rumi’s teachings.

-Where to see the Mevlana Whirling Dervishes perform?
+Where to see the Whirling Dervishes Festival 2019?

 The Anatolian city of Konya, birthplace of the Mevleni order in the 13th century and home to Rumi’s tomb, is the best place to see the dances.
 The Mevlana Museum in Konya, housed in the original dervish lodge or tekke, has a Mevlana festival every year.